Codecademy/docs/content/general/concepts/font-awesome/terms/fa-border/fa-border.md

   - 'paths/front-end-engineer-career-path'
 ---

 The **`fa-border`** class is used to place a border around an icon.
-For addtional control there are [CSS](https://www.codecademy.com/resources/docs/css) custom properties associated with the border that can be set:
+For additional control there are [CSS](https://www.codecademy.com/resources/docs/css) custom properties associated with the border that can be set:

 - `--fa-border-color`: Sets the CSS [`border-color`](https://www.codecademy.com/resources/docs/css/borders/border-color) value.
 - `--fa-border-padding`: Sets the CSS [`padding`](https://www.codecademy.com/resources/docs/css/padding) value.